drj11/drj11.github.io/2017-08-11/fast-expt.md

 So, we can certainly see that repeated squaring is a lot faster than diagonalisation.

-Eric reckons that 82 matrix multipiclations are equivalent to the diagonalisation method.
+Eric reckons that 82 matrix multiplications take about the same time as the diagonalisation method.
 The repeated square method has *O(log k)* growth;
 it uses 82 matrix multiplications for
 *k* between pow(2, 42) (4 trillion, or 4e12)